 A bit further is the city of Kokand which was once the centerpiece of a powerful khanate (an area governed by a khan).
 The Palace of Khudayar-Khan is a big attraction for local tourists, and a group of young girls offered to pose to add some local color.
-And at the Dhakma-i-Shokhon, where the khan and his family were buried, a local woman was offering to give vigorous massage to tired locals.
+And at the Dhakma-i-Shokhon, where the khan and his family were buried, a local woman offered vigorous massage to tired locals.
 I helped her earn some money by recruiting a couple of my fellow travelers who lived to tell the tale.

-On to Tashkent, the capital city of Uzbekistan where one can find the bazaar of all bazaars, the Chorsu bazaar, an immense market topped by a giant dome where I watched the skillful bread-makers produced loaves after loaves.
-Tashkent is a city that was almost completely destroyed by an earthquake in 1966, so other than the famous Tillya Sheikh Mosque, where the oldest Koran in the world is kept, most of the buildings are from the Soviet-era (though with a little more style than the usual examples of this genre).
+On to Tashkent, the capital city of Uzbekistan, where one can find the bazaar of all bazaars, the Chorsu bazaar, an immense market topped by a giant dome where I watched the skillful bread-makers produced loaves after loaves.
+Tashkent is a city that was almost completely destroyed by an earthquake in 1966, so other than the famous Tillya Sheikh Mosque, where the oldest Koran in the world is kept, most of the buildings are from the Soviet era (though with a little more style than the usual examples of this genre).

-And of course, as food is always on my radar (with tasting only done for reportorial purposes), I made a short visit to a small eatery that produced large quantities of what was called “dumplings” but were more like savory pastries.
+And, of course, as food is always on my radar (with tasting only done for reportorial purposes), I made a short visit to a small eatery that produced large quantities of what was called “dumplings” but were more like savory pastries.
 Delicious!

 Next on to Bukhara,